Caregiving: Are You a Difficult Patient?

 According to the New England Journal of Medicine (1), we need more geriatricians who are empathetic about the health conditions of older adults and sensitive to daily issues, including transportation difficulties.

-While primary physicians are able to treat general conditions, geriatricians specialize in the health of aging adults and are more likely to be more patient, understanding, and caring.
+While primary physicians can treat general conditions, geriatricians specialize in the health of aging adults and are more likely to be patient, understanding, and caring.

 “This hit home recently when a former patient of mine was “fired” by his primary care physician (PCP) because he had missed “too many” appointments.
 He is 78 years old, lives alone with few social supports, has several chronic illnesses, multiple specialists are involved in his care, and he has a hard time with mobility and transportation.”